Maureen M. Berner

 Maureen Berner first joined the School of Government in 1998.
 She teaches evaluation and analysis courses for MPA students, and provides similar training and advising to state and local government officials throughout North Carolina.
 Her research currently focuses on food insecurity, particularly using longitudinal data gathered directly from food pantries.
 She works with nonprofits, food banks, local governments, and state agencies on improving food assistance programs.
 Berner received a PhD in public policy from the LBJ School of Public Affairs, University of Texas at Austin; an MPP from Georgetown University; and a BA in global studies from the University of Iowa.

-Everyday Statistics for Public Managers.
+Everyday Statistics for Public Managers, 2nd Edition.
 International City County Management Association.
-2010
+2013.

-Research Methods for Public Administration.
-5th Edition.
+Research Methods for Public Administration, 5th Edition.
 Elizabethann O’Sullivan, Gary Rassel and Maureen Berner.
 Addison Wesley Longman.
-2007.
+2008.

 “Learning From Your Neighbor: The Value of Public Participation Evaluation for Public Policy Dispute Resolution.”
 Maureen Berner and John Stephens.
-Forthcoming to Journal of Public Deliberation.
+Journal of Public Deliberation.
+October 2011.
 Berner contribution: 50%

 “What Constitutes Effective Citizen Participation in Local Government?
 Views from City Stakeholders.”
 Maureen M. Berner, Justin M. Amos and Ricardo S. Morse.
 Public Administration Quarterly, Vol. 35 No. 1.